 "I know we've fallen further and further behind and our fund balance has dropped," Gingerich said.
 At the same time, he added, "I could never accept a 5 percent tax increase."

-Board member Kevin Gebhart noted the district recently ratified a
+Board member Kevin Gebhart noted the district recently ratified a new teacher contract.

 "In my opinion, if we can afford to give raises, we can afford to give tax breaks," Gebhart said.